f-oni/DevOps/web-server/ReadMe.md

 # Setting up a Web Server

 ## Introdction
-A project to set up web servr using `Docker` and `Nginx`.
+A project to set up web server using `Docker` and `Nginx`.
 The project introduces a fictitius cafe website with the name `Erudite Cafe`.

 ## Project Steps